A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Discussion

 \subsection{Heavy Tailed Errors}

 The proof of our main result in Theorem~\ref{thm:adapt} relies heavily on the errors being subgaussian.
 It would be interesting to explore the robustness of our CV framework to heavy tailed errors.
-In particular, can one develop CV versions of corresponding quantile versions of Dyadic CART and Trend Filtering (see~\cite{hernan2021risk} and~\cite{padilla2021quantile}) using our framework?
+In particular, can one develop CV algorithms for corresponding quantile versions of Dyadic CART and Trend Filtering (see~\cite{hernan2021risk} and~\cite{padilla2021quantile}) using our framework?
 We leave this question for future research.